stringtherapy/hemi/README.md

 <h6>
 <i>This project is open to contributions.<br>
-  Javascript optimizations welcome.<br>
    Ensure minimalism and ease of use.
  <br>
   <br>
  Hosting service : InfinityFree <br>